Overview

 The Genesee Valley Greenway rolls through towns and countless landscapes from Rochester south to Cuba, New York.
 The greenway is a work in progress, but there is a long, continuous segment (37 miles) between Rochester and Sonyea that provides an off-road experience.
-As of spring 2012, 60+ disconnected miles of the trail are open to the public; several more are planned that will link the disconnected sections.
-On the off-road trail segments you may encounter missing bridges or occasional washouts requiring detours.
-For the latest trail information, visit Friends of the Genesee Valley Greenway.
+The route offers more than 77 miles of disconnected trails (that are open to the public).

 The greenway follows the old transportation routes of the Genesee Valley Canal and the Rochester Branch of the Pennsylvania Railroad.
 Historical villages and connections with other trails and relics—such as surviving canal structures—provide a rich layer to this otherwise rural ride.

 Only the northern 2 miles of the greenway are paved.
-Cinder, grass and packed dirt give the rest of the trail a firm, level platform.
-From the start at Rochester's Genesee Valley Park are intriguing sights: you pass the Rochester International Airport fire training school and two charred airplane fuselages used in demonstrations.
-A short on-road detour along State Route 383 and Ballantyne Road takes you off and then back to the trail.
+Cinder, grass, and packed dirt give the rest of the trail a firm, level platform.
+From the trail's northern end at Rochester's Genesee Valley Park are intriguing sights: the trail passes the Rochester International Airport fire training school and two charred airplane fuselages used in demonstrations.
+A short on-road detour along State Route 383 and Ballantyne Road takes trail users off and then back to the trail.
 A short side trail takes you north over historic Black Creek Culvert (circa 1838), one of the state's largest 19th-century canal culverts, before it dead-ends at an active rail corridor.

-Back on the greenway you pass a large tract of forest conserved by the Genesee Land Trust.
+Back on the greenway, the trail passes a large tract of forest conserved by the Genesee Land Trust.
 At 5.5 miles is the impressive stone Canal Lock #2, one of the few surviving locks along the greenway.

 The village of Scottsville, at 9 miles, has connected itself to the trail via the Canal Street Boardwalk.
-After a detour into the village for refreshments, you can head across Oatka Creek to Canawaugus Park, which has picnic tables, parking and a view across the creek to some remaining historical canal structures.
+After a detour into the village for refreshments, trail users can head across Oatka Creek to Canawaugus Park, which has picnic tables, parking, and a view across the creek to some remaining historical canal structures.
 Portions of the old canal bed have become a wetland habitat.
 Over the next several miles wildlife abounds, attracting birdwatchers and nature photographers.

-In Wadsworth Junction, at mile 12.5, you can see massive stone abutments from the bridge that carried the Lehigh Valley Railroad across the Pennsylvania Railroad route.
+In Wadsworth Junction, at mile 12.5, trail users can see massive stone abutments from the bridge that carried the Lehigh Valley Railroad across the Pennsylvania Railroad route.
 Today both rail corridors are parks.
 The Lehigh Valley Trail travels 15 miles east across Monroe County.
-In the trail's first few hundred feet, a short distance east, you are carried over the Genesee River on the same railroad bridge that carried Lehigh Valley cars on its upper deck.
+In the trail's first few hundred feet, a short distance east, trail users are carried over the Genesee River on the same railroad bridge that carried Lehigh Valley cars on its upper deck.

-As you continue south, the views from the greenway are primarily agricultural.
+Continuing south, the views from the greenway are primarily agricultural.
 Occasional woodlands interrupt the otherwise expansive farming landscape.
 Horses and cattle graze in pastures.
-Farmhouses, barns and other outbuildings punctuate vast swaths of soybeans, corn and cabbage.
+Farmhouses, barns, and other outbuildings punctuate vast swaths of soybeans, corn, and cabbage.

-Between Sonyea and Cuba the Genesee Valley Greenway is a work in progress.
-Sections have been improved, others have recently been added, but some bridges are missing and other sections detour on-road.
-Visit Friends of the Genesee Valley Greenway for a detailed map of open segments and on-road detours, as well as a mile-by-mile trail description.
+Between Sonyea and Cuba, the Genesee Valley Greenway is a work in progress.
+Sections have been improved, and others have recently been added, but some bridges are missing and other sections detour on-road.

 I have ridden this trail from my home near the Genesee River into downtown Rochester and then out to Rte 252 / Jefferson Rd.
 Often I do a loop back home on the east side of Genesee River.
 It's even and well paved, clear on both sides. only some bumps and pavement that is a very little bit crumbly down on the straightway south of the Church of Love. but it is wide enough that never is a problem.
 Definitely gets lots of mosquitoes in areas.
 This trail follows the old railroad line and on one side also the Genesee Valley Canal.